 - Only the owner can make the final decision to willingly change herself to become a better business person.
-She has to want to change the status quo to start making any profit.
+She has to want to change the status quo and get out of the current situation before she can even think about making any profit.

 - Unfortunately, the owner didn't seem to be motivated enough to carry out the changes.
 There seems to be one reason or another (more like excuses) why certain thing can't be done or why information critical to making decision is not available.

 After 2 weeks of what seemed like smooth sailing toward fixing the restaurant's problems, the owner told me she understood all the reasons for following through with the plan, but insisted that the fixes to be done more quickly and without having to go through the work involved.